charlie-s/cousinpaulstattoo-website/faq.md

 ---
-layout: faq
 title: Frequently Asked Questions
 faq: >-
   **How much will my tattoo cost?**

   There are many factors that determine the price of a tattoo.
 Size, location, level of detail, and style are some of these.
 The best way to find out how much your tattoo will cost to ask.
 Generally the price for a tattoo smaller than your palm will be quoted as a flat rate.
 Something larger than this is usually quoted at an hourly rate.
 Your artist can give you an estimate on how long the work would take them, multiply that by their hourly rate and you’ll have a good idea of the total cost.

   **How long will my tattoo take?**

   As with price, the amount of time a tattoo will take depends on a variety of factors.
 Asking your artist is the best way to get an accurate idea of the time you will need to set aside for your tattoo.

   **Can I walk-in or do I need an appointment?**

   A tattoo about the size of your hand can usually be done as a walk-in.
 Each artist has posted their walk-in availability on their portfolio page.
 Clients